 A paste made of hydrogen peroxide and cream of tartar is also used to clean rings formed around the bathtub.
 You apply the paste to the ring then wipe it off when it dries up.

 Clean discolored porcelain surfaces using a paste made with hydrogen peroxide and Cream of Tartar.
 You can also clean porcelain surfaces using a paste made with borax and lemon juice.
-The paste is applied to a sponge then used to clean the discolored surface.
+Apply the paste to a sponge, then use it to clean the discolored surface.
 Rinse it off with clean water.

 Clean a yellowed bathtub by rubbing it with a mixture of salt and turpentine.
-Rinse it off with clean water afterwards.
+Rinse it off with clean water afterward.

 How to Clean Shower Heads